FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- PRIMARY -->

-- Remove white space while confiming token inputs.
-- Cleanup the delete functionality to delete fully even the children
-- Remaining logs might need to be sent to email.
-- Remind admin to topup via sms when balance response is low.
+- The delete functionality is sparkingly clean.
+Kudos.Ensure resources uploaded are only of pdf type only confirm that resources are actually being deleted from the bucket.Use promise.all approach to introduce parallelism giving delete operation a nice boost.
+- Errors are also being reported to my email well.

+- Rectify the back btn.
+I don't wanna go back to the forms.
+Resources section on going back looses state how do i deal with this....
+I might have to pass the chapterID as i go to the form and once i go back...
+Remember i have complete complete of my routes ....
+They access what i want them to access.
+- Loophole found while creating notes .... notesID is null....
+Refetching uses this notes ID currently i have to refresh for the changes to kick in.
+- Limit query retries to 3 times.
 - Spread admin dashboard styling to tutor dashboard.
-- Rectify the back btn dilemma by ensuring the forms do not appear in route history.
+- Find out if it is necessary to await mongoose methods.

+- SHARE FOR USER FEEDBACK TO LAWRENCE & THE TRANSFORMERS TEAM - We can create a link for admin account creation which just goes to the user form with the admin role.

 - Find a better way of not going to youtube uploader without lesson or resource name s3 uploader doesnt care as it generates its own random name.
 - Test youtube refresh token acquisition by inversing if logic
-- In the messaging form , now that it is working we can consider using a dropdown with custom options eg all admins , all tutors etc which fetches the contacts from the database and off the message goes.
+- Consider using a dropdown with custom options eg all admins , all tutors etc which fetches the contacts from the database and off the message goes- to be implemented in church application
-- Loophole while creating notes .... notesID is null....
-Refetching uses this notes ID currently i have to refresh for the changes to kick in.

 <!-- SECONDARY -->